 But it’s also true that this is one of the best ways to get your ad seen by as many people as possible.

-When playing off TikTok trends, your best bet is to jump on the bandwagon when the trend is still pretty new — that means you haven’t seen tons of other brands play off the same trend.
+When playing off TikTok trends, your best bet is to jump on the bandwagon when the trend is still fresh — that means you haven’t seen tons of other brands play off the same trend.

 Trying to capitalize on a trend that’s losing steam will likely result in viewers having a kind of “trend fatigue” that causes them to see or hear the trend and keep scrolling.